RAS-University/robotic-courses/docs/interfaces-for-HRI.md

   <input type="radio" name="q1" value="False"> False<br>
   <button type="button"
     onclick="checkTrueFalse('q1', 'True',
-      'Correct!
-Joysticks are less user-friendly and require more trianing and experience before usage.', 'Incorrect.
+      'Correct answer!
+Joysticks are less user-friendly and require more trianing and experience before usage.', 'Incorrect answer!
 Using a tablet is more intuitive than using a joystick.
 The user can control for more DOFs with a joystick, which comes at the cost of being less user-friendly and requiring more training and experience.')">
     Check Answer
   </button>
   <p id="q1-feedback"></p>